 4 Ways Explorazor Differs From Power BI

-- Made Specifically for Brand Managers
+- Made for Everyone

-Observe the above screen – Everything in the Explorazor UX/UI is upfront, neat, and conveniently placed.
+Everything in the Explorazor UX/UI is upfront, neat, and conveniently placed.
 The left panel contains the Dimensions and Measures, the search box is at the top, and the answer covers most of the screen in the center.

-Brand Managers need to see the monthly/quarterly trends of a metric, say Market Share Value.
+Business User from the Marketing Team need to see the monthly/quarterly trends of a metric, say Market Share Value.

 Explorazor supports this search query: